Left-invariant Pseudo-Riemannian metrics on Lie groups: The null cone: The null cone

 Let us point out a few facts \cite{RS}: \begin{theorem} Given the null cone as defined above.
 Then: \begin{enumerate} \item{} The orbit $\{0\}$ is the unique closed orbit in $\N$. \item{} Consider all polynomial invariants constructed from the bracket under the action of $O(p,q)$.
 Then given a Lie algebra $\mu\in\mathcal{V}$, these are all zero if and only if $\mu\in\N$. \item{} Given a $\mu\neq 0$, and a Cartan decomposition $\g ={\mathfrak k}\oplus{\mathfrak p}$ of $\mathfrak{o}(p,q)$, then there exists an $X\in \mathfrak{p}$ so that $\lim_{t\rightarrow \infty} e^{tX}\cdot\mu=0.$ \end{enumerate} \end{theorem} For any non-zero $\mu$ we thus have an $X\in \mathfrak p$ which generates a contraction to the origin.
 This immediately implies that {\it all $O(p,q)$-invariant polynomials of $\mu$ must vanish on $\N$. } Of special interest are curvature invariants which are necessarily all zero as well, i.e., they are VSI spaces \cite{Hervik12}.
 These invariants are constructed from the Riemann curvature tensor and its derivatives.

 Also of interest is the Killing form, which is a homogeneous polynomial of order 2.
 We define the Killing operator ${K}\in{\rm End}(V)$, by:

 where $B$ is the Killing form.
 The invariants of the Killing form, as well as the eigenvalues, need to be zero if $\mu$ is in the null cone, hence: \begin{prop} Let $\mu\in{\mathcal{N}}\subset V\otimes\wedge^2V^*$ be in the null cone.
-Then $K$ is nilpotent and: \begin{enumerate} \item{} if $k=0$, then the index of nilpotency of $K$ is $\leq 2p$. \item{} if $k\geq 1$, then the index of nilpotency of $K$ is $\leq(2p+1)$. \end{enumerate} \end{prop} \begin{proof} Since all eigenvalues are zero, this can be seen by using the Jordan canonical forms combined with Petrovs canonical forms for arbitrary signatures \cite{Petrov}. \end{proof} We point out that this gives an upper bound of the level of nilpotency of the operator $K$, however, in practice the level is lower as we will see later.
+Then $K$ is nilpotent and: \begin{enumerate} \item{} if $k=0$, then the index of nilpotency of $K$ is $\leq 2p$. \item{} if $k\geq 1$, then the index of nilpotency of $K$ is $\leq(2p+1)$. \end{enumerate} \end{prop} \begin{proof} If $k=0$ this trivially holds since $\dim V=2p$.
+For $k\geq 1$, we note first that $K_{A\cdot\mu}=A^{-1}K_{\mu}A$ for $A\in O(p,q)$.
+Using that all eigenvalues are zero, this can be seen by using the Jordan canonical forms combined with Petrovs canonical forms for arbitrary signatures \cite{Petrov}. \end{proof} We point out that this gives an upper bound of the level of nilpotency of the operator $K$, however, in practice the level is lower as we will see later.
 Notwithstanding this, it immediately implies: \begin{cor} Let $\mu$ be semi-simple.
 Then $\mu$ is not in the null cone of any $O(p,q)$-action. \end{cor}